-The Group determines and presents operating segments in accordance with IFRS 8 Operating Segments based on the information that internally is provided to the Chief Executive Officer (CEO) and Chief Financial Officer (CFO), who together are considered the Group's chief operating decision makers.
-The Group has determined that it has two reportable segments, its Clinical research segment and Central laboratory segment.
 The Group's listing for its shares is the NASDAQ market in the United States.
-Consequently, information reviewed by the chief operating decision makers and presented below is prepared in accordance with US generally accepted accounting principles ("US GAAP").
-Reconciliations of the Group's profit for the financial year and shareholders' equity from US GAAP to IFRS are set out on pages 112 to 114 of this report.
+Consequently, information reviewed by the chief operating decision makers is prepared in accordance with US generally accepted accounting principles ("US GAAP") however the information presented below is prepared in accordance with IFRS reporting standards.
+Reconciliations of the Group's profit for the financial year and shareholders' equity from US GAAP to IFRS are set out on pages 112 to 115 of this report.

-The Group's areas of operation outside of Ireland include, the United States, the United Kingdom, France, Germany, Italy, Spain, The Netherlands, Sweden, Finland, Denmark, Belgium, Switzerland, Poland, Czech Republic, Lithuania, Latvia, Russia, Ukraine, Hungary, Israel, Romania, Canada, Mexico, Brazil, Colombia, Argentina, Chile, Peru, India, China, South Korea, Japan, Thailand, Taiwan, Singapore, The Philippines, Australia, New Zealand, and South Africa.
+The Group's areas of operation outside of Ireland include, the United States, the United Kingdom, France, Germany, Italy, Spain, The Netherlands, Sweden, Belgium, Turkey, Poland, Czech Republic, Lithuania, Latvia, Russia, Ukraine, Hungary, Israel, Romania, Canada, Mexico, Brazil, Colombia, Argentina, Chile, Peru, India, China, South Korea, Japan, Thailand, Taiwan, Singapore, The Philippines, Australia, New Zealand, and South Africa.